Original post date: 9th April 2018

 - Check assets are working together (they should be if you're consistently checking!)

 - Are textures working together? (they should be if you're consistently checking!)

 - Final environment tweaks (not shown, these include textures, lighting, post effects)

 As you can see I made the environment in the wrong order.
 Only at the end did I refine the composition or attempt the lighting.
 Forcing yourself to look at the environment as whole (steps 1-3) with placeholder (or blocked out) geometry really helps you gauge exactly what you need to create.
 Much like play testing games, the early you can see the thing as a whole, the easier it will be to see what is and isn't working.

 This project was an unwieldy beast that could have been completed sooner and better if I'd spent more time planning what it was that I wanted to achieve.
 It was huge learning experience of how not to do things but I am glad that things went the way they did as I wouldn't have learned as much as I did.
 In conclusion, I will definitely be devoting more time to planning out my future projects!

-Disclaimer: This ‘defined’ planning process works well for me because I organising my time into chunks works for me.
-This won’t work for everyone but I would recommend giving it a go nonetheless.
-Getting into the mindset of planning ahead will help you later down the line with anything that you’re doing.
+Disclaimer: This 'defined' planning process works well for me because I organise my time into chunks of work.
+This won't work for everyone but I would recommend giving it a go nonetheless.
+Getting into the mindset of planning ahead will help you later down the line with anything that you're doing.